 Optimal width – measured at the widest point on the board – is typically 32 inches for most paddlers.
 Narrower boards (such as the race boards) will be faster but less stable.
 Wider boards have more volume, thus increasing stability and carrying capacity.

 How high do I really need to pump this up for best performance?

 Recommended pressure is 18-20 PSI, with an optimum of 18PSI.
 We suggest starting off at 15 PSI, and then deciding if you need to go higher – no sense spending time and effort reaching the highest PSI, when it may not get you any better performance.
 For instance, as a smaller person, I generally don’t pump up my boards higher than 12 PSI.
 And one of our customers – at 6’3″ and 300 lbs – found his 12’6 was perfectly fine at 20 PSI.

 You can read more about SUP pumps in our Guide to Choosing a Pump for your High Pressure Inflatable SUP.

 Once you’ve narrowed down your choices, you can view details on the various Red Paddle Co Inflatable SUPS at http://www.AirKayaks.com.
-Most of the 2020 Red Paddle CO inflatable SUPs are arriving late October, with the rest to follow in March 2021.
+Half of the 2021 Red Paddle CO inflatable SUPs (Rides, Voyagers, Sports, Compacts) are arriving late October, with the rest to follow in March 2021.
 AirKayaks is currently accepting pre-orders on the incoming 2021 models – order yours today to ensure you get one.

 Still having trouble?
 Feel free to Contact us via email, or give us a call at 707-998-0135.